 Take a close look at stock pickers’ integrity as well.
 Ethical and transparent stock pickers never mislead their audience by recording trade wins but leaving losing trades open, for example, and only reporting the closed wins.
 Likewise, they never record profits before having them executed and in hand.
-Nor do they claim wins for hypothetical historical profits that they didn’t actually earn, saying “Our system would have earned a 1,000% profit over the last 10 years!”
+They don’t claim wins for hypothetical historical profits they didn’t actually earn, saying “Our system would have earned a 1,000% profit over the last 10 years!”

 Finally, make sure you understand their stock picking strategy.
 Reputable stock pickers explain their approach and the data analysis they use, so do your homework to understand the stock picker’s methodology and ensure it aligns with your personal investing goals.